AbayIbrayev/ionic4-todoApp/README.md

 </p>

 # Thank you for checking my app! :v:
-* If you want to run it on IOS here is a way to add an ios build: https://ionicframework.com/docs/building/ios
-* Unfortunately, I don't have any Apple products apart from my phone, so I couldn't add an ios build.
 * Hope this repository will be helpfull, happy coding or using! :grin: